 You Can Help

 Every year, billions of animals suffer at the hands of heartless companies such as Smithfield, Tyson, and KFC.
-You can save more than 100 animals every year from the horrors of factory farms, slaughterhouses, and commercial fishing trawlers by going vegetarian.
+You can save nearly 200 animals every year from the horrors of factory farms, slaughterhouses, and commercial fishing trawlers by going vegetarian.
 Order our free “Vegetarian Starter Kit” today for recipes, shopping tips, and more.

 Read a firsthand account from a former Smithfield slaughterhouse employee who contacted PETA.